Skip to main content

 Structured Interview: Rigour and Fairness

-The unstructured interview has low predictive reliability (r = 0.38 according to Schmidt & Hunter, 1998, benchmark meta-analysis).
-In contrast, the structured interview — with predefined evaluation grid, standardised behavioural questions (STAR method: Situation, Task, Action, Result) and normalised scoring — achieves a correlation coefficient of 0.51 with future performance.
-These figures justify investment in recruiter training in these techniques.
+The unstructured interview has low predictive reliability (r = 0.38 according to Schmidt & Hunter, 1998, reference meta-analysis).
+By contrast, the structured interview — with a predefined assessment grid, standardised behavioural questions (STAR method: Situation, Task, Action, Result) and standardised scoring — reaches a correlation coefficient of 0.51 with future performance.
+These figures justify the investment in training recruiters in these techniques.

-Depending on the positions, additional evaluations may be integrated:
+Depending on the positions, additional assessments can be integrated:

 • Technical competency tests (coding tests, business case exercises)